 A. The Authority hereby establishes an overall goal of [X]% for SDVOB participation in this procurement, based on the current availability of qualified SDVOBs.
 For purposes of providing meaningful participation by SDVOBs, the Seller/Contractor should reference the directory of New York State Certified SDVOBs found at: http://ogs.ny.gov/Core/docs/CertifiedNYS_SDVOB.pdf.
 Questions regarding compliance with SDVOB participation goals should be directed to the Authority.
 Additionally, following Contract execution, Contractor is encouraged to contact the Office of General Services’ Division of Service-Disabled Veterans’ Business Development at 518-474-2015 or VeteransDevelopment@ogs.ny.gov to discuss additional methods of maximizing participation by SDVOBs on the Contract.

-[remainder of page intentionally blank]
+[Remainder of page intentionally blank]

 APPENDIX 17